webhubworks/mvb-design-system/README.md

 ddev composer update webhubworks/mvb-design-system && ddev craft mvbdesignsystem/vite/dev
 ```

+#### Note
+If you run the designystem for the first time, go to vendor/webhubworks/mvb-design-system and run the `nvm install`

 ### Fix icon classes
 All projects use prefixed Font Awesome icon classes.
 To make them compatible with the new Icons Atom, we’ve added a command that handles the necessary adjustments.
 After using the command, all "icon fields" needs to be converted to native icon fields via the CP: